IncideDigital/rvt2-docs/docs/rvt2/windows.md

 - ``windows.rfc``: Extract and parse Windows artifacts related with applications execution (RFC)
 - ``windows.CCM``: Extracts SCCM Software Metering history to get more information about executions
 - ``windows.autorip``: Extracts an extensive set of keys from Windows Registry hives.
 Results are organized according to its information type.
-- ``windows.registry_hives``: Extracts an extensive set of keys from Windows Registry hives using regripper.
+- ``windows.registry_hives``: Extracts an extensive set of keys from Windows Registry hives.
 Results are organized according to its information type.
 - ``windows.amcache``: Parse AmCache hive
 - ``windows.shimcache``: Parse ShimCache hive
 - ``windows.syscache``: Parse SysCache hive